-Today Ms. Campbell devotes the majority of her time to serving as the founding principal of the new Peter Lougheed Leadership College at the University of Alberta.
-She also chairs the steering committee of the World Movement for Democracy and is a trustee of the Int'l Ctr for the Study of Radicalisation and Political Violence at King's College London.
+Today, Ms. Campbell devotes the majority of her time to serving as the Founding Principal of the new Peter Lougheed Leadership College at the University of Alberta and she is a trustee of the Int'l Ctr for the Study of Radicalisation and Political Violence at King's College London.

 Ms. Campbell's corporate director experience includes the high tech, bio-tech and medical devices industries and she is a consultant on issues related to democratization and leadership.

 Kim Campbell was educated at the University of British Columbia (BA, 1969, LLB, 1983) and the London School of Economics (Doctoral studies in Soviet Government, ABD, 1970-73) where she's an Honorary Fellow.
 She holds several honorary degrees.
-The 3rd Edition of her best-selling political memoir Time and Chance was released in May of 2008 with an updated epilogue by the University of Alberta.
+The 3rd Edition of her best-selling political memoir Time and Chance was released in May of 2008.

 Ms. Campbell speaks widely on issues related to leadership, international politics, democratization, climate change, gender, and Canadian/American relations.
 For information on how to request the Right Honourable Kim Campbell as a speaker, visit the American Program Bureau, or in Canada visit National Speakers Bureau.